cgkineo/adapt-tabs/README.md

 # adapt-tabs

-**Tabs** is a C&G Kineo *presentation component*.
+**Tabs** is a Kineo *presentation component*.

 The component displays a vertically or horizontally stacked list of heading tabs.
 Each heading is associated with a hidden content panel.
 Clicking a heading toggles the visibility of its content panel.
 The first content panel is visible by default.
 Content panels may contain text and/or an image.

 ## Installation

+If using the [Adapt CLI](https://github.com/adaptlearning/adapt-cli), run `adapt install adapt-tabs`.

-Open the */src/components* folder in a new terminal window on Mac OSX or right click the folder and select 'Git Bash Here' on Windows.
+Alternatively, open the */src/components* folder in a new terminal window on Mac OSX or right click the folder and select 'Git Bash Here' on Windows.

 Git clone the component, making sure to delete the hidden **.git** folder from the *adapt-tabs* folder.